We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 In Florida, property owners have a duty to maintain safe premises for those invited onto the premises.
-In certain cases, a property owner is liable if you suffer injury as a result of crime on the property – even though the owner had no part in organizing or committing the crime.
+This may include when you suffer injury as a result of crime on the property – even though the owner had no part in organizing or committing the crime.
 This is commonly referred to as negligent security.
+The experienced Florida negligent security lawyers at Scott Marshall Injury Attorneys represent victims injured due to negligent or inadequate security measures.

 More About Negligent Security

-Negligent security cases are ones in which a business owner knows that their location is prone to criminal activity but fails to take adequate security measures to protect business invitees (such as customers) or to warn them of the potential hazard.
+Negligent security cases are ones in which a business owner knows that their location is prone to criminal activity but fails to take adequate security measures to protect business invitees (such as customers) or to warn them of the potential danger from criminal activity.

 These cases are often tragic, resulting in serious injuries (like gunshot wounds) and even death.